bradley-coder7/bradley-coder7.github.io/howto/build-lightweight-homelab.md

 This is strictly a test lab configuration, and it should not be considered suitable for production or mission-critical usage.
 It lacks critical production components like redundancy and backup mechanisms.
 Such modifications could easily be added, but are well beyond the scope of this how-to.

-## Step 0: Required Knowledge, Materials, and Information
+## Preliminaries: Required Knowledge, Materials, and Information

 This how-to does not require you to have deep technical knowledge of many topics, and the steps can be followed with basic competency.
 However, a basic understanding of [IPv4 classless inter-domain routing (CIDR)](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) notation is necessary to successfully modify the example addresses provided.